akkajoe-Projects/Pulsar-Stars-Prediction/README.md

 0- Negative class
 1- Positive Class

 Each candidate is described by 8 continuous variables and a single class variable.
-The first four are simple statistics obtained from the integrated pulse profile (folded profile).
-This is an array of continuous variables that describe a longitude-resolved version of the signal that has been averaged in both time and frequency.
-The remaining four variables are similarly obtained from the DM-SNR curve.
-You do not have to worry about what they actually mean.
-These 8 variables are summarised below:

 1. The mean of the integrated profile.
 2. The standard deviation of the integrated profile.